objectbox/objectbox-examples/README.md

 For **plain Java**, you'll find those:

  * java-main: using ObjectBox in a Java application
  * java-main-maven: while the primary build system for ObjectBox is Gradle, you can also use Maven
+ * java-performance: a command-line application that runs performance tests with ObjectBox.

 MyObjectBox missing?
 Build the project!
 ---------------------------------------